Ironworks Public Art Programme

 The area was formerly occupied by the council depot and included some council offices.
 The existing garages on Hooper Street do not form part of our site area and will be retained.
 In the past, the location has been home to a number of industrial activities, including a coprolite mill, a coal depot and an iron foundry, called the Eagle Foundry.
 The Eagle Foundry was one of the first businesses to capitalise on the arrival of the railway, relocating from Market Hill to Mill Road in 1847.
 The only locomotive ever to be built in Cambridge was made there.

 The former Mill Road Depot Site being developed by Cambridge Investment Partnership (CIP) will provide 182 new homes ranging from terraces and mews houses to apartment, including 50% of these being social rented council homes.
-It will provide a new community facility through the retention of the Gatehouse, along with high-quality open space amounting to 28% of the location.
+It will provide a new community centre, along with high-quality open space amounting to 28% of the location.
 The open spaces will include a new park with a neighbourhood play area.